 АGRI (Azerbaijan-Georgia-Romania Interconnector) meets EU energy diversification and alternative supply route policy.
 The project is a part of the South Corridor project and enjoys wide international support.

 The idea of transportation of the Caspian oil to Europe arose in Ukraine in the early 1990s.
-For this purpose, the presidents of participant countries of Odessa-Brody-Plock-Gdansk Pipeline project – Azerbaijan, Georgia, Lithuania, Poland and Ukraine - signed the document in Krakow on May 11, 2007 and the ministers signed it in Gdansk on June 5, 2007 supporting the idea of building the corridor for Caspian oil transportation to European and World markets.
+For this purpose, the presidents of participant countries of the Euro-Asian Oil Transportation Corridor Project – Azerbaijan, Georgia, Lithuania, Poland and Ukraine - signed the document in Krakow on May 11, 2007 and the ministers signed it in Gdansk on June 5, 2007 supporting the idea of building the corridor for Caspian oil transportation to European and World markets.

 The initial aim of the project was transportation of Caspian oil to Central and Northern Europe.
 "Odessa-Brody" Pipeline was officially launched in August 2001.
 In May, 2003 Ukraine, Poland and EU signed the declaration on supporting the Caspian oil transit through "Odessa-Brody" pipeline and also its extension up to Plock and further to Gdansk via existing pipeline.